squeaky1273/Any_Questions/README.md

 ## Built With

 * Django 2.2.8 - web framework
-* Python3 - language used to write
+* Python 3.7.4 - language used to write code
 * Bootstrap 4 - website styling

 <a name="author(s)"></a>